 This, in turn, could help you decide whether or not to jump in at the sign of a possible opportunity, using insights like

-- Is a competitor trying to develop generics for the drug, in spite of the patent is in effect?
+- Is a competitor trying to develop generics for the drug, in spite of the patent being in effect?
 (Competitor may have evidence for filing a Para IV challenge)

 Of course, all these insights can be derived by the user themselves based on the analysis of the data presented by the alerts.

-The reason a pharmaceutical company set up an independent patent watch process is to save its researchers time and effort.
+The reason a pharmaceutical company sets up an independent patent watch process is to save its researchers time and effort.

 Authored by: Lindce Sabi Varghese, Senior Associate, IP Solutions.

-If you any queries to patent monitoring service, feel free to contact us.
-Otherwise, read the next article.
+If you any queries about patent monitoring service, feel free to reach us out.